gk199/MonteCarlo_PrivateProduction/LLP_TDC/README.md

 kinit
 condor_submit condor_*.sub
 ```
-Currently have an issue with the CaloSamples size between 110X (PU mixing) and 113X (signal) files that is being investigated.
-Condor submissions for no PU work.
+Currently have an issue with the CaloSamples size between 110X (PU mixing) and 112X (signal) files that is being investigated (PU mixing files have 8TS, while signals have 10TS).
+Condor submissions for no PU work, and for step0.

-## Generator Fragments
-Generator fragments for the Higgs to 2 LLP to 4 b-quark are taken from the [official production](https://docs.google.com/spreadsheets/d/1D86SiuXDJBG0q_ObOuCRaCJA8EGp-lbjduKBwNYcz1I/edit#gid=0) request, with specific fragments saved in a [Dropbox](https://www.dropbox.com/sh/9qdwdkplf8kls5j/AAB88P-2_b7om0EUaQHcJYeXa?dl=0&lst=).
-These fragments were then copied to `CMSSW_11_3_X_2021-01-29-1100/src/Configuration/GenProduction/python/` and used to produce the python config file that is run with cmsRun (step 0).

-For the neutrino gun (used to evaluate rates), the GEN-SIM of the official production was saved, linked [here](https://cmsweb.cern.ch/das/request?view=list&limit=50&instance=prod%2Fglobal&input=dataset%3D%2FRelValNuGun%2FCMSSW_11_2*%2F*).
-This will need to be re-processed through the digitization step with the fixed TDC simulation.